Welcome to the First Grade Online Learning Page!

 Mrs. Carter, Miss Carley, Mr. Pletsch

-Here are ideas and resources for ongoing fun and learning over the summer.
+Here are ideas and resources for ongoing fun and learning at home.
 Enjoy!

-Mrs. Dunlap created this awesome interactive grid that she used during the school year for your first grade artists.
-You can continue using this as a resource for creative ideas over the summer!
+Mrs. Dunlap created this awesome interactive grid for first grade artists.

-You can also continue using your personal Artsonia portfolio!
+If you created one last school year, you can continue using your personal Artsonia portfolio!

 Artsonia school access code: PNZX-SKNN

 The kids love doing the activities on GoNoodle!
 We use it a whole lot in first grade.

 Click here to access GoNoodle at home for your kiddo!

 Keeping the body and the mind calm and balanced is more important than ever during these complicated times.
 We suggest setting aside a few minutes each day for your child to sit quietly, with a mindful body, with eyes closed, and focus on breathing.
 We have used different breathing strategies, including belly breathing (hands on the belly while taking deep breaths), soup breathing (smell the soup, blow on the soup). and five finger breathing (trace the outline of the hand with a finger from the other hand, breathing in as the finger goes up, breathing out as the finger goes down).

 While you don't need anything but your own body to practice mindfulness, there are some good resources our there to support your child with this practice.
 Click here for a free mindfulness app from innner explorer.
 Click here to do some mindyeti lessons with your child.
 Click here to sign up for free online mindfulness classes for kids from mindfulschools.org.

 And of course, mindfulness can be applied in everything you do during the day!
 Here is a fun video about eating mindfully.